 How many days per week should you train your dog to see progress?

-How often should I Practice obedience commands with my dog each week?
+How often should I practice obedience commands with my adult dog?